Escalade Completes Acquisition of Brunswick Billiards Business Assets from Life Fitness, LLC - ExBulletin

 FORWARD-LOOKING STATEMENTS

 This report contains forward-looking statements regarding current or future trends or factors that are subject to risks and uncertainties.
-These risks include, but are not limited to: specific and general impact of the global COVID-19 pandemic on Escalades’ financial condition and results of operations; Escalade’s plans and expectations around the transition to the new Chief Executive Officer and all possible related effects and consequences; the impact of competitive products and pricing; product demand and market acceptance; new product development; Escalade’s ability to achieve its business objectives, particularly in relation to its Sporting Goods business on which it has sought to focus; Escalade’s ability to successfully achieve the expected results of strategic transactions, including the integration of acquired assets and businesses and divestments or discontinuations of certain businesses, assets, brands and products; the continuation and development of important customer, supplier, licensing and other business relationships; Escalade’s ability to develop and implement our own direct-to-consumer e-commerce distribution channel; Escalade’s ability to successfully negotiate the changing retail environment and changes in consumer buying behaviour; the financial health of our customers; disruptions or delays in our business, including but not limited to disruptions or delays in our supply chain, due to political unrest, war, labor strikes, natural disasters, public health crises such as the coronavirus pandemic and other events and circumstances beyond our control; Escalade’s ability to control costs; Escalade’s ability to successfully implement actions to mitigate the potential effects of tariffs and other trade restrictions that apply to our products and commodities, including effects on the cost of producing our goods, importing products and materials into our markets for sale, and on the pricing of our products; general economic conditions; fluctuation in operating results; changes in foreign currency exchange rates; changes in the securities markets; Escalade’s ability to obtain financing and maintain compliance with the terms of such financing; the availability, integration and effective operation of information systems and other technology, and the potential interruption of such systems or technology; data security risks of privacy breaches; and other risks described from time to time in Escalades filings with the Securities and Exchange Commission.
-Escalades’ future financial performance could differ materially from management’s expectations contained herein.
+These risks include, but are not limited to: specific and general effects of the global COVID-19 pandemic on Escalade’s financial condition and results of operations; Escalade’s plans and expectations regarding the transition to the new Chief Executive Officer and any related effects and consequences; the impact of competitive products and pricing; product demand and market acceptance; new product development; Escalade’s ability to achieve its business objectives, particularly in relation to its Sporting Goods business on which it has chosen to focus; Escalade’s ability to successfully achieve the expected results of strategic transactions, including the integration of acquired assets and businesses and divestments or discontinuations of certain businesses, assets, brands and products; the continuation and development of important customer, supplier, licensing and other business relationships; Escalade’s ability to develop and implement our own direct-to-consumer e-commerce distribution channel; Escalade’s ability to successfully negotiate the changing retail environment and changes in consumer buying behaviour; the financial health of our customers; disruptions or delays in our business, including but not limited to disruptions or delays in our supply chain, due to political unrest, war, labor strikes, natural disasters, public health crises such as the coronavirus pandemic and other events and circumstances beyond our control; Escalade’s ability to control costs; Escalade’s ability to successfully implement actions to mitigate the potential impact of tariffs and other trade restrictions that apply to our products and raw materials, including impacting the cost of producing our goods, importing products and materials into our markets for sales, and on the pricing of our products; general economic conditions; fluctuation in operating results; changes in foreign currency exchange rates; changes in the securities markets; Escalade’s ability to obtain financing and comply with the terms of such financing; the availability, integration and effective operation of information systems and other technology, and the potential interruption of such systems or technology; data security risks of privacy breaches; and other risks described from time to time in Escalade’s filings with the Securities and Exchange Commission.
+Escalade’s future financial performance could differ materially from management’s expectations stated herein.
 Escalade assumes no obligation to release any revisions to these forward-looking statements after the date of this report.

 Sources